johnpryan/letsvote/docs/blog.md

 platforms.
 These are some tactics that worked for us.
 They are simple rules, but not necessarily easy to implement.
 This post will focus on three rules:

-1. Use a layered architecture
+1. Use Layers
-2. Remove logic from views.
+2. Simple Views
-3. Inject dependencies
+3. Inject Dependencies

-## Layered architecture
+## Use Layers

 Layering is a very common technique for breaking apart a complicated app.
 In the context of client-side applications, the views and services are decoupled from